Council Guide: Part V: How to Get Involved

 3. Make informed comments

 Your comments will be most effective if they show that you know a little about the laws that the Council must abide by.
 Try to frame your comments and objections in these terms.
 Whether writing or testifying, make sure that your comments are relevant to whatever the Council is discussing at the moment.
 Know what stage of the process the Council is in.
 For example, are there important deadlines approaching?
 What political pressures are influencing this decision?
-(See below for a model testimony example).

 4. Get to know someone